What to do if we refuse you access

 • internal reconsideration of the decision by the National Archives, and

-• review by the Administrative Appeals Tribunal
+• review by the Administrative Review Tribunal.

 Apply for internal reconsideration